kovasap/market_trading_game/design.md

 Any resources that would go into a flooded market are simply given to the bank instead, and you get no points for them.

+## Improvement Cycling

+At the end of a round of play, two cards are removed and replaced to better cycle through the improvements deck.

 ## Game End